Shaq Sculpture Designer: Why the Diesel Is 10 Times Stronger Than Michael Jordan

 Thank You Buss Family! #speechless https://t.co/vkcKtKB7i63/22/2017, 3:35:18 PM

-Omri Amrany came up with the idea for suspending a statue above arena-goers 25 years ago, and Shaq ended up being the perfect person to make his vision come to life.
+Omri Amrany came up with the idea for suspending a statue above arenagoers 25 years ago, and Shaq ended up being the perfect person to make his vision come to life.

-"When I talked to the Lakers' management, the discussion was ... people want to touch Shaquille," Amrany tells Bleacher Report over the phone from his home in Illinois.
+"When I talked to the Lakers management, the discussion was ... people want to touch Shaquille," Amrany told Bleacher Report over the phone from his home in Illinois.
 "I said, 'Yes, people want to touch Shaquille—but wouldn't it be stronger to have the quest to touch instead of (actually) touching?'"

 Amrany also designed all the other statues at Staples, plus the Wilt Chamberlain piece in Philadelphia, and, most famously, the iconic Michael Jordan statue in front of the United Center.
 His aim in all of these projects was to capture the essence of the player and to preserve it for all time.

 "Kareem is known for the hook shot, Jerry [West] is known for the moves and Magic was known for the coordination and capability.
-Michael Jordan was known for the spread eagle," he says.
+Michael Jordan was known for the spread eagle," he said.
 "When we did Wilt Chamberlain in Philadelphia, we emphasized the dunking.
 Everybody had their niche.
 Shaquille is very well known for the slam and hanging by the rim.
 How do you do it without touching the ground?
 That was the question from the beginning."

 The bronze Shaq is nine feet tall, and according to Amrany, 1,500 pounds, though the official Lakers press release lists it as 1,200.
 But what's 300 pounds?
 To me, that says that if the bronze Diesel fell on me, I might die a little slower.